Wootton Wawen railway station

 Wootton Wawen railway station serves the village of Wootton Wawen in Warwickshire, England.
-It is served by trains between Birmingham and Stratford-upon-Avon.
+It is served by trains between Kidderminster and Stratford-upon-Avon via Birmingham.

 The station was renamed from Wootton Wawen Platform to Wootton Wawen on 6 May 1974.
 Under British Rail, the station was threatened with closure in 1985 (along with the line between Henley-in-Arden and Bearley Junction).
 The plans were dropped in 1987 and the line remains open.